Chemical Peel The Woodlands

 More aftercare is required for the deep chemical than for the light peel.
 With a deep peel, you may need to arrange for assistance during the initial stages of recovery, and limit activities as necessary.
 A crust or scab will form on the treated area, and then new skin will begin to from within 1 week.
 It is important that you use sun block regularly any time you go outside.

 For more information on the chemical peel, do not hesitate to contact our Houston office.
-Dr. Paul Gill is a board certified, highly-trained and distinguished plastic surgeon.
+Dr. Paul Gill is a highly-trained and distinguished plastic surgeon.
 We are located in North Houston, and are easily accessible for residents of the greater Houston area, including The Woodlands and Kingwood, Texas.